-14 years later I had over a hundred at home sessions on the inversion table and I hadn’t used one in 2 years because it stopped helping.
-My partial back pain relief stayed but I was still in al lot of pain all the time.
+14 years later I had over a hundred at-home sessions on the inversion table and I hadn’t used one in 2 years because it stopped helping.
+My partial back pain relief stayed but I was still in a lot of pain all the time.
 I was contemplating paying for the surgery I could have gotten over 10 years ago for free.
-Than someone told me about the Reverse Hyper Extension table.
-That was another game changer for me.
-I stopped having the debilitating muscle spasms in the lower back and walking became easier.
-I was still in pain but I went from having to take a bunch of herbal muscle relaxers and at home back massages to barely make it through the day to making it through the day normally just in some pain.
+Then someone told me about the Reverse Hyper Extension table.
+That was another game-changer for me.
+I stopped having debilitating muscle spasms in the lower back and walking became easier.
+I was still in pain but I went from having to take a bunch of herbal muscle relaxers and at-home back massages to barely making it through the day to make it through the day normally just in pain.
 I can’t explain how big of a deal that is to someone that hasn’t experienced a severe back injury.

 I’m still using the Reverse Hyper Extension table along with stretching and exercise to heal my lower back and I’m still experiencing the benefits of improving posture, fading pain, and increasing strength several weeks into this experimental routine.
 My back is still weak and I still have muscle spasms.
 That is not bad news I was in such bad shape that life was unbearable before my condition improved.
 Because of the amount of degeneration in the discs in my back, I am happy with the results and the improvement instead of further degradation of the discs is huge.

 One thought on “How I fixed my lower back.”

 Very interesting read.
 Thank you for your research.
 I’m sure it will help many people.